Permanent ResidenceSettlement in the UK

+EEA nationals and their family members (including non-eea national family members) do not need to obtain documents confirming your right of residence in the UK.
 However, you may be inconvenienced if you do not obtain this confirmation, as:

-- you may have difficulty proving that you are lawfully resident in the UK;
+- You may have difficulty proving that you are lawfully resident in the UK

-Processing times for Permanent Residence
+Permanent Residence FAQs

-For EEA Permanent Residence applicants the average waiting time for an application was 120 days (rounded up to the nearest day)
+- For EEA Permanent Residence applicants the average waiting time for an application was 120 days (rounded up to the nearest day)

 The preparation of a Permanent Residence Application is key.
-If the application is not prepared to Home Office requirements then not only is there the risk of the application being rejected or refused, but also even if you qualify the application could take well over the 6 month requirement to be processed.
+Hence, if the application is not prepared to Home Office requirements then not only is there the risk of the application being rejected or refused, but also even if you qualify the application could take well over the 6 month requirement to be processed.
 If your application is complex such as changing jobs regularly, periods of unemployment or missing information then this can increase the delay of your EEA PR Application.
 To speed up your Permanent Residence Application you should: